How to Lose Weight by Eating Right

 Eating fruit or a small portion of nuts within 30 minutes of waking up in the morning kick-starts your metabolism allowing you to burn more calories.
 If you plan to exercise in the morning, this can also serve as a good pre-workout meal supplying you with the energy to last the session.
 Any fruit is okay if you intend to work out but avoid sugar-laden fruits like mangoes, bananas, litchis and chikoos if you don’t plan to exercise subsequently.

 Eat small, frequent meals every two to three hours as you go about your day.
 This helps in two ways—one, it keeps your metabolism active throughout the day, and two, you are never starving at any point of time which allows you to eat less and make intelligent food choices.

-A weight loss diet doesn’t necessarily mean starving yourself, which could end up damaging your health by compromising your immunity.
-Instead, a weight loss diet is a nutritious, balanced diet which tries to control your calorie intake.
-Each meal should contain no more than 200-300 calories which together should complete your requisite daily intake of 1,200-1,400 calories.
+A weight-loss diet doesn’t necessarily mean starving yourself, which could end up damaging your health by compromising your immunity.
+Instead, a weight loss diet is a nutritious, balanced diet that tries to control your calorie intake.
+Each meal should contain no more than 200-300 calories which together should complete your required daily intake of 1,200-1,400 calories.

 It is a common misconception that loading up on fruits assists weight loss when the fact is that the opposite is true.
 Fruits contain sugar which is converted to calories in the body which is why it’s best to limit their intake to no more than two a day.
 Also, if you are eating a fruit, don’t mix it with other meals since the sugar from the fruit blends with carbohydrates from the meal and complicates the metabolism process.

 Eating a balanced diet is the first step towards losing weight.
-Our experts can help with customised meal plans
+Our experts can help with customized meal plans